Photonic Neural Networks: A Compact Review: Progress and Development of Photonic Neural Networks

 That is the equation: \\

-Are acceleration constants.\\ For designing integrated photonic devices have to say integrated photonics manners had became powerful tools for processing at classical and quantum information.
+Are acceleration constants.\\ For designing integrated photonic devices have to say integrated photonics manners have become powerful tools for processing at classical and quantum information.
 Integrated photonics is used for 1- optical interconnects[ 43 ], 2- signaling [ 44 ], and finally photonic processing [ 45 ].About Processing quantum information have to say it also indicates great agreement [ 46, 47 ], with discovered advantages at quantum communications [ 48 ] Also for quantum simulation [ 49, 50 ].
 Designing integrated photonics circuits, however, remains a major impasse [ 51 ].
-But current designs are complicated by computational capability [52,10].
-Photonic physic science exhibits properties distinct from those of electronics in terms of multiplexing, energy dissipation, and cross-talk.
+However current designs are complicated by computational capability [52,10].
+Photonic physics science exhibits properties distinct from those of electronics in terms of multiplexing, energy dissipation, and cross-talk.
 These properties are favorable for dense, high-bandwidth interconnects [53] in addition to conﬁgurable analog signal processing [54–56].
-As result, neuromorphic photonic systems also could operate in 6–8 orders- of magnitude faster than neuromorphic electronics [63] with the possibility of higher energy effects than others [57].
-Optical neural binds based on ﬁeld progress in 1- free space [58, 59],2- holograms [60, 61], and also ﬁber [62] have been shown but were not widely corresponded, in part because they are could not be integrated on a chip[13,16].\\ We used a table for summarizing of main studied information.
-The information brought at the bottom:
+As a result, neuromorphic photonic systems also could operate in 6–8 orders- of magnitude faster than neuromorphic electronics [63] with the possibility of higher energy effects than others [57].
+Optical neural binds based on ﬁeld progress in 1- free space [58, 59],2- holograms [60, 61], and also ﬁber [62] have been shown but were not widely corresponded, in part because they could not be integrated on a chip[13,16].

 After that, we will pay attention to the Challenges and Benefits of photonic neural networks.
 Then we try to summarize the main actions that have recently been done in photonic neural networks.\\ In Table 4 this information has been explained.

 In a complete photonic neural network, you would need to model and connect multiple such components to perform optical computations for neural network tasks.
 Additionally, you may need to implement backpropagation or other training algorithms specific to your neural network architecture.\\ From 1997 still now, knowledge of AI has progressed on a very large scale.
 We will demonstrate it in the next part of the article.\\ Another strong application in photonic neural networks is at photonic crystal waveguides (PhCWs).
 Photonic crystals have a very large-scale application and they exist in 1D, 2D, and 3D [71].